Loom & Leaf Mattress Review

 Rather watch than read?
 Check out our complete Loom and Leaf mattress review video.

-The top layer is 2.0″ of high-quality conforming gel foam.
-It’s a 4 lb memory foam with infused cooling gel.
+- Top layer (cooling + comfort) – 2.0″ of high-quality conforming gel foam.
 The gel is infused via a “gel-swirl” construction technique.
 This helps to ensure the gel is evenly dispersed and penetrates the entire thickness of the foam.
 All that said, what really makes this layer special is the cooling gel spinal panel.
 This panel is laminated onto the top of the foam layer and adds an incredible level of cooling.
+Lastly, this layer is convoluted, meaning it has air channels cut into the foam.
+This helps air flow easily and further improves cooling.
+This layer has a density of 4.0 PCF (pounds per cubic foot).

-The fourth and final layer is a 5.5″ support base.
-This is a high-density foundational foam that provides a strong base for the the entire mattress.
+- Bottom layer (support) – 5.5″ support base.
+This is a high-density support foam that provides great support and a strong base for the the entire mattress.

 The cover is a quilted organic cotton.
 It’s quite soft, breathable, and has a nice textured feel, especially along the embroidered portions.
 In addition to the organic cotton, the cover also is crafted using natural thistle.
 This is an all natural flame retardant, which is a nice and unexpected feature.